 - 1. Recognize that a large proportion of workers compensation claims are being made for personallygenerated musculo-skeletal dysfunctions.
 People are making claims for 'injuries' that occur doing tasks that people in good musculo-skeletal health take in their stride. - Recognise that a lot of people are making claims for personallygenerated stress in a workplace, particularly in government departments.
-The chances of the stress card being raised are higher for people who are in the wrong job, lack resilience and are poorly managed. - 3.
-Have your organisation draw up a workplace accident insurance policy contract to be signed each year by - a representative of your organisation, - your insurer and - individual staff.
+The chances of the stress card being raised are higher for people who are in the wrong job, lack resilience, are poorly managed - and work for the government. - 3.
+Have your organisation draw up a workplace accident insurance policy contract to be signed each year by - a representative of your organisation, - internal complaints tribunal representative - your insurer and - individual staff.